Apicoectomy Richmond, Tx

 Recurring infection on a tooth that has already been treated (or re-treated) with a root canal is one of the most frequent problems that may be resolved with an apicoectomy.

 The endodontist uses special tools to reach the bony area at the end of the patient’s tooth roots via a cut on the gums.
 She then removes any pus pockets or inflamed tissue around the very end of the tooth root.
 A tiny amount of the tip of the root may also be removed to permit cleaning of the narrow root ends.
-A small filling is then placed into the tip of the root to close and protect the cavity.
+A small filling is then placed into the tip of the root to close and protect the tooth.

 Depending on tooth location and complexity of the problem, a typical apicoectomy surgery lasts about half an hour to an hour-and-a-half.
 The endodontist will offer sedation options to keep the patient comfortable throughout the procedure.
 Be sure to discuss sedation with your endodontist prior to the apicoectomy procedure.